mrismanaziz/Reforestation/README.md

-## Where do young cows eat lunch?
-In the calf-ateria.
+## What do you call an elephant that doesn’t matter?
+An irrelephant.